natenka/pyneng-book-en/docs/source/book/04_data_structures/9_convert_type.rst

     In [1]: int("10")
     Out[1]: 10

-Using the int() function you can convert a binary number into a decimal number (the binary number must be written as a string)
+Using int() function you can convert a binary number into a decimal number (binary number must be written as a string)

 .. code:: python